- Listen to the story An Extraordinary Egg and answer questions during the reading

 - White construction paper

-- Have the silhouettes already drawn of each student (I use an overhead projector and I sit them in front of it with a side profile and I trace their shadow).
+- Have silhouettes of each student already drawn on black construction paper (I use a projector and I sit them in front of it with a side profile and I trace their shadow).

 - Place an egg in a cup of vinegar at least 24 hours prior to the lesson.

-- Discuss why Jessica and Chicken are such good friends.
+Step 2: Discuss why Jessica and Chicken are such good friends.
 Talk about what makes a good friend.
-Hand out the brainstorming printable and have the students list qualities that make a good friend.
+Hand out the What Makes a Good Friend?
+Brainstorming Worksheet printable and have the students list qualities that make a good friend.

-- Talk about what is inside the egg.
+Step 5: Talk about what is inside the egg.
 Break open an egg in a glass bowl.
 Let the students come up and identify the different parts of the egg.
-Label the parts of an egg together on the printable.
+Label the parts of an egg together on the Parts of an Egg printable.
 Next, show them the egg that has soaked in vinegar.
 The shell has become soft and they can see through it.

 Supporting All Learners